 Today you will have the entire day to explore the beautiful Coral Bay.
 Coral Bay is a marine paradise with beautiful coral gardens which lie just metres from the pristine white sandy beach.
 Enjoy a three hour glass bottom boat tour of the reef with uninterrupted views, as you cruise the pristine waters of the bay.
 The flat bottom boat, specifically designed for Coral Bay’s shallow waters, allows you to travel over the stunning coral formations.
 You will also visit the Turtle Sanctuary.
 Experienced crew and their in-depth knowledge of our local turtles species and behaviour, will show you the best way to view these amazing animals.

 The remainder of the day is yours to participate in optional activities or simply explore at leisure.
 Return to Bullara Station.
-For those who wish to swim with the whale sharks, this is full day activity which can be organised.
+For those who wish to swim with the whale sharks, humpback whales or manta rays, depending on your departure season, this is full day activity which can be organised.
+Please note as these are wild mammals, sightings cannot be guaranteed.
 Please advise if you are interested in this activity and we can provide the supplement.
 (B,D)

 Overnight Bullara Station or similar